-The screening programme is dependent on strong functioning working relationships, both formal and informal, between primary care, the hospital trust (maternity and obstetric ultrasound services), the screening laboratory, diagnostics and genomic services, paediatrics and other appropriate clinical services.
+The screening programme is dependent on strong functioning working relationships (both formal and informal) between primary care, the hospital trust (maternity and obstetric ultrasound services), fetal medicine, genomic laboratory and medicine services, paediatrics and other appropriate clinical services.

 Accurate and timely communication and handover across these interfaces is essential to reduce the potential for errors and ensure a seamless pathway for service users.
 It is essential that there remains clear named clinical responsibility at all times and at handover of care the clinical responsibility is clarified.